8ta4/quest/DONTREADME.md

 ### Navigation

-> When a user reveals an answer, how does the viewport adjust?

-When someone reveals an answer, the viewport does its thing and automatically scrolls to the start of the current segment.
-You probably expect to see new stuff when you do something like revealing an answer.
-Plus, it nudges you to read through the whole segment from the top.
-That way, you've got all the context before you reaching the answer.

 > How does the viewport adjust when you reveal an answer?

 When you reveal an answer, the viewport automatically scrolls to the start of the current segment.
 Here's why: